cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

    immediately precedes the instruction producing the temporary variable.
 * All arguments of the other instruction referencing the temporary variable are output ones.

+An additional optimization is performed when an instruction has a temporary output variable which isn't read by any other instruction.
+In this case, the unused output variable is replaced by `0` (literal zero value).
+Such an instruction will be executed correctly by Mindustry Logic, but to new variable will be allocated for the replaced argument.

 `push` and `pop` instructions are ignored by the above algorithm. `push`/`pop` instructions of any eliminated variables are removed by the [Stack Optimization](#stack-optimization) down the line.